coingate/magento2-plugin/README.md

 CoinGate bitcoin payment gateway Magento 2 plugin.

-## Install

 You can sign up for CoinGate account at <https://coingate.com> for production and <https://sandbox.coingate.com> for testing (sandbox) environment.

-### via composer
+## Install via Composer

+You can install Magento 2 CoinGate plugin via [Composer](http://getcomposer.org/).
+Run the following command in your terminal:

-1. Go to your Magento 2 root folder
+1. Go to your Magento 2 root folder.

-2. Enter following commands to install module:
+2. Enter following commands to install plugin:

     ```bash
     composer config repositories.coingatemerchant git https://github.com/coingate/magento2-plugin.git